BonsaiDen/JavaScript-Garden/doc/equality.md

 why the use of `==` is regarded as bad practice, it introduces hard to track down bugs due to its complicated conversion rules.

-Additionally there is also a performance impact when type coercion is in play, since for example a string has to be converted to a number before the comparison is done.
+Additionally there is also a performance impact when type coercion is in play;
+for example, a string has to be converted to a number before it can be compared with another number.

 ### The strict equals operator